NanoAdblocker/NanoCore2/notes/privacy_policy.md

 production builds of the Projects.

 By using one or both of the Projects, you consent to:
-- The most recent version of the Policy.
+- The most recent version of the Policy

 ### Data Collection